 There are two larger specimens that have been endorsed as Heritage Trees and they stand at the lower slopes of Fort Canning Hill along Fort Canning Rise, near the Armenian Road carpark.

-We hope you have enjoyed your walk on this trail.
-If you wish to get up close and personal with spices, embark on the Spice Garden Trail at Fort Canning Park.
+We hope you have enjoyed your walk.
+To get up close and personal with more trees, embark on the Tree Trail At Pulau Ubin.